 Professor Ian Deary of Edinburgh University said: “In addition to there being shared genetic influences between cognitive skills and some physical and mental health states, the study also found that cognitive skills share genetic influences with brain size, body shape and educational attainments.”

-Now you know that if your baby was born with a big head, instead of worrying about it, you must be happy.
+Now you know that if your baby was born with a big head, instead of worrying about it, celebrate it.
 Science says big head babies are more likely to succeed.
+Of course, if you have concerns about your baby’s head size, you should definitely talk to your pediatrician.